HM Prison Altcourse

 HM Prison Altcourse is a Category B men's private prison and Young Offender Institution in the Fazakerley area of Liverpool in Merseyside, England.
-The prison is operated by G4S.
+The prison is operated by Sodexo, which took over from G4S in 2023.

 History

 Altcourse became the first prison to be procured under a Private Finance Initiative contract when the contract was signed in December 1995.
 It was built by Tarmac Construction and opened in December 1997.
-While early reports about the management of the prison were favourable, the financing of the project drew criticism after it emerged that former owner GSL had managed to make a £10 million windfall from the contracts.
+While early reports about the management of the prison were favourable, the financing of the project drew criticism after it emerged in 2002 that G4S, which oversaw construction and operated the prison, had made a £10 million windfall from the contracts.

 In 2005 it was reported that Altcourse was the most overcrowded prison in England with 1,324 inmates.

 In November 2009, the prison's own Independent Monitoring Board published a report which criticised the amount of illegal drugs that were being smuggled into Altcourse.
 The report suggested that mobile phones (which were also being smuggled into the jail) were helping to fuel the trade.
 A month later, it emerged that inmates at Altcourse were being given access to satellite television as a reward for good behaviour.

-The prison today

-Altcourse is a Category B local prison, receiving prisoners from the courts in Lancashire, Merseyside, Cheshire and North Wales.
-The prison accepts young offenders and adult male prisoners who are both sentenced and remanded by the courts.
-Accommodation and facilities at the prison comprises six accommodation units, a First Night Centre, three Vocational Training residential units and the Healthcare Centre.
-The prison offers full-time education and night classes to inmates as well as workshops and offender management programmes.

 The prison wings

 Altcourse is separated into two main halves by facility buildings such as the segregation block, gymnasium, library, religious hall, education centre, and the first night centre.
-There are 7 main wings on the site which are all named after fences of the Grand National steeplechase course.
-Each unit block is colour coded (eg. Melling Brown) for their ease of identification.
-Each block houses between 60 and 95 prisoners.
+There are 7 main wings on the site, all named after fences of the Grand National steeplechase course.